keystonejs/keystone/.changeset/metal-cars-breathe.md

 '@keystone-6/core': minor
 ---

-Add 'radio' button display mode option to select field.
+Adds `ui.displayMode: 'radio'` as an option for the select field.